iodigital-com/io-technology/data/blog/frontend-loves-openapi/let-me-introduce-you-to-openapi.md

         $ref: '#/components/schemas/Pet'
 ```

 For example, we describe our Pet as an object.
 It has the properties id, name, image, and tag.
 All, except id, are described as values of the type string.
 Id is defined as a 64-bit integer.
 Id and name are described as required, meaning API consumers should consider that the image and tag value could not be in the returned data.
-We can then reuse our Pet component to create a Pets component, an array of the Pet component.
+We can reuse our Pet component to create a Pets component, an array of the Pet component.

 ## Conclusion